-New Belgium is the fourth largest craft brewery as defined by the Brewers Association.
+New Belgium is a craft brewery as defined by the Brewers Association.
 An American craft brewer is small, independent and traditional.

-Small: Annual production of beer less than 6 million barrels.
-Beer production is attributed to a brewer according to the rules of alternating proprietorships.
-Flavored malt beverages are not considered beer for purposes of this definition.
+Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
+Beer production is attributed to a brewer according to rules of alternating proprietorships.

 Independent: Less than 25% of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.

-New Belgium Brewing is the fourth-largest brewer of craft beer in the nation and the eighth-largest brewery in the United States.
+New Belgium Brewing is the fourth-largest brewer of craft beer in the nation and the eleventh-largest brewery in the United States.

 Sorry, we no longer support IE. Some of our site features may not work properly.
 Our site is best experienced in one of the following browsers: